 It’s December!
 The season when we celebrate by spending time with family and friends.
-It’s also the time for financially wrapping up the year (“wrapping.” get it? 🙂 ) by reflecting on the last 11 months and start planning for any changes we want for the coming year.
-In case you’re wondering, here are some things you may want to check off your personal finance list before year end.
+It’s also the time for financially wrapping up the year (“wrapping” get it? 🙂 ).
+Time to reflect on the past months and start planning for the coming year.

 Use Any FSA Dollars

 Whether you have a Healthcare FSA or a Dependent Care FSA, these accounts are usually use-it-or-lose-it and many with a cut-off date of December 31st.